Cathedral (Castanets album)

-Critical acclaim
+Critical reception

 Amanda Petrusich of Pitchfork.com compared Raposa's writing on Cathedral to that of the poet Seamus Heaney.
 She described the album as a collection of 'deep gothic ballads' of 'country music [that] should sound like death, and more specifically, death-by-murky-submersion'.
 Heather Phares of allmusic.com referred to the religious overtones of the album, describing it as 'spiritual searching' and as having 'a certain dark theatricality'.
 Justin Cober-Lake at popmatters.com described Cathedral as having 'lo-fi production [which] helps develop the darkness of Castanets’ music.
 [It] sounds as if it was recorded in the desert at night, which suits the pre-technology fears of the album'.
 Jon Pit from Dusted Magazine called it 'another welcome installment in the folk renaissance' although he described Raposa's vocals as 'lacklustre'.
 In December 2004, American webzine Somewhere Cold ranked Cathedral No. 8 on their 2004 Somewhere Cold Awards Hall of Fame list.

+In 2005, Stylus Magazine's Andrew Gaerig reflected that Cathedral "was Americana in the most literal sense.
+Though certainly not without precedent, Cathedral owed no major debt to Americana’s touchstones: blues, country, and folk".
+He further named it "a finding-America story that shedded wide-eyed mythology in favor of swampy hymns and boisterous noise workouts.
+Cathedral had all of the dressings of a straight-from-the-womb, fully formed indie rock classic—shrugging off considerable baggage, sidestepping genre pigeonholes—but the album’s relentless heavy heart was a downer, and it didn’t help that Raposa's scratchy folk whisper had trouble teasing the melody out of his compositions."